tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * What should be done after the `.env` file has been sourced?

-  **Answer:** The environment variable should be called in Python using the `os.environ.get` function.
+  **Answer:** The environment variable should be called in Python using the `os.getenv()` function.

 * Is there ever a time where an API key should be hard-coded within a Python script?

   **Answer:** No. The best practice for keeping API keys secure is to store them in environment variables.
 This practice should always be used.

-Open the [solution](Activities/03-Stu_Under_Lock_And_Key/Solved/env_variables.ipynb), and end the review session with a quick-dry walk-through of the solution.
+Open the [solution](Activities/03-Stu_Under_Lock_And_Key/Solved/env_variables.ipynb), and end the review session with a dry walk-through of the solution.

 * Once created, the environment variables are then shared with all child processes.
-For example, when the `load_dotenv()` method is executed,it will ensure the `QUANDL_API_KEY` variable is accessible by all processes running in the environment that executed the python file process.
+For example, when the `load_dotenv()` method is executed, it will ensure the `QUANDL_API_KEY` variable is accessible by all processes running in the environment that executed the python file process.

   ```shell
   QUANDL_API_KEY="ENTER YOUR KEY HERE"